 What does it mean to you to be a woman at NSC/GEODIS?

-I am blessed to work for a great organization, great teammates and great leadership while working in a Sports Venue focused on taking our team to the next level … I am grateful and excited to grow and build something very special here in Nashville!
+I am blessed to work for a great organization, great teammates and great leadership while working in a sports venue that is focused on taking our team to the next level.
+I am grateful and excited to grow and build something very special here in Nashville!

 What does Women’s History Month mean to you?